MECA-SNAKE/flipper-snake/README.md

 A big challenge for us in this project was to minimize the number and the size of electronic components, especially because the snake doesn't have much surface area available for inserting components.
 After some time of thinking, we end up with the idea of putting everything inside and above the head of the snake.
 It's a good choice since all the electonics are in one place and so it's centralized.
 And even if someone can say that they will be too much cables near the head, we thought it would be better than having some cables going to the tail, other to the head.

 ### Cable Management

-It requires more time for the cable management since we needed to solder the + and - for all servos and pass
+The cable management has been a step connected with the electronic design of the project.
+We managed to group them with many zipties all along the snake until they reached the head.
+At this point, we designed the head with little holes to pass the cables through it to reach the board and the microcontroller.

+--> image of the holes of the head

+The main challenge of that has been the soldering of the + and - cables for all servos to the ones of the battery after the converter.
+Even though it was very repetitive and not all that difficult, you had to be very careful not to get lost.
+If you miss a single weld, you're back to square one.

+--> images of the soldering of the +/-

 ## Code